 - a criminal intent on tying up loose ends (after a home invasion, a sexual assault, a kidnapping, etc.)

-- a stalker
+- a stalker…

-Human Need Driving the Goal (Inner Motivation): Safety and security
+Human Need Driving the Goal (Inner Motivation): Safety and Security

 Methods for Achieving This Goal:

-- hide in a place of concealment
+- hiding in a place of concealment

 Possible Sacrifices or Costs Associated With This Goal:

-- draining one’s financial resources
+- the character draining their financial resources

-- being injured physically or psychologically
+- being injured physically or psychologically…

 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- police who dismiss the threat because they don’t believe there is one
+- police who dismiss the threat

-Talents & Skills That Will Help the Character Achieve This Goal:
+Talents & Skills That Will Help the Character Achieve This Goal: Sharpshooting, Archery, High Pain Tolerance, Self-Defense…

-Possible Fallout For the Protagonist if This Goal Is Not Met:
+Possible Fallout For the Protagonist if This Goal Is Not Met: Capture and/or death

+On the surface, the protagonist’s goal seems to be the most important, but the inner motivation driving your character toward this goal (despite pain, suffering, fear, setbacks, and sacrifice) is what really draws readers in.
 Understanding the four cornerstones of character arc and how they frame a story is paramount for today’s writers.
-To help with this, we have integrated our popular Character Motivation Thesaurus into our online library at One Stop For Writers.
+To help with this, we have integrated this Character Motivation Thesaurus into our online library at One Stop For Writers.

-Each entry has been enhanced to provide even more information about your character’s motivation, and is cross-referenced with our other thesauruses for easy searchability.
+Each entry has been enhanced to provide even more information about your character’s motivation and is cross-referenced with our other thesauruses for easy searchability.
 We’ve also included a must-see tutorial on Character Motivation.
-Interested in seeing these expanded character motivation entries?
-Head on over and take advantage of our FREE TRIAL!

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.